pranabmitra/playground/git/README.md

 ## <a name="merge-base"></a>Merge base

-Let's we made so many commits including some temp commit in our feature branch.
+Let's say, we made so many commits including some temp commits in our feature branch.
 However, we don't want to commit all those messages.
-Want to use some nice commit message instead.
+We want to use some nice commit messages instead.

 ```sh
 # Find out the common parts between the develop branch and feature branch